-Mac & Cheese is a booth at the 2020 Taste of Epcot International Food & Wine Festival located inside the World ShowPlace between Canada and France.
-In this Walt Disney World dining review, we’ll share menu prices, food photos, and offer thoughts on what’s worth your money.
+Mac & Eats is a booth serving inventive macaroni and cheese during the 2021 Epcot International Food & Wine Festival at Walt Disney World.
+In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money.

-The Mac & Cheese marketplace is one of a handful of booths in World ShowPlace.
+The Mac & Cheese marketplace was one of our favorites last year.
 It’s also one of a few with corporate sponsors, something that I often find groan-worthy as it means the unnecessary inclusion of almond milk into recipes or the booth selling overpriced plastic bags of tomatoes.
 Not so with Mac & Cheese, which is presented by Boursin Cheese–a logical and tasty fit for this booth.

 After all, Boursin is a fine cheese that’s beloved at social gatherings in France (per Bousin, and since their corporate website says so, it must be a fact).
 It’s sophisticated stuff for discerning palates, not some swill like Babybel.
 Never mind the fact that they’re both made by Bel Brands USA (and also the reality that Babybel is a delicious guilty pleasure).
 But I digress!

 The Mac & Cheese booth is essentially the spiritual successor to the Cheese Studio.
 It may not be so obvious on the face, as there’s zero menu overlap, but closer investigation reveals it to be true.
 First, both have “cheese” in the name.
 Second, both are sponsored by Boursin Cheese.
 That’s the smoking gun–maybe detective was my true calling, and not Disney blogger.
 Guess we’ll never know.